tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Sumiko Baumbach then explained in depth how Karma is able to break scientific laws from time to time, causing 'miracles'.
 Sumiko Baumbach laughed at the idea of 'clear ethical standards'; Karma supports ethical relativism in all affairs.
 Sumiko Baumbach concluded her speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Karma's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Karma will simply watch and judge.

-The theists started to seriously consider Sumiko Baumbach's message.
+The theists pretended to listen to Sumiko Baumbach's message.

 ###Sun Jun 03 2007